 But whether sleeping with your cat is controversial to you or not, the age-old debate has raised some important health questions and concerns.
 So let’s take a look at both sides of the argument and settle this once and for all.

-Potential Downsides of Your Cat Sleeping in Your Bed
+What are the Potential Downsides of Your Cat Sleeping in Your Bed?

 According to the National Library of Medicine, letting your cat sleep in your bed is safe for most adults — but there are some things you should be aware of: